thinkst/opencanary/README.md

 $ uv pip install scapy pcapy-ng # optional
 ```

-The Windows File Share (smb) module is not available on macOS.
+The Windows File Share (smb) module can run on macOS for development, but binding to TCP port 445 still requires elevated privileges.

 ### Installation via Git